 There has been a lot in the news and online lately about insurance companies refusing insurance for certain areas in New Zealand.
 On 3 February 2026, Stuff reported that AA Insurance will no longer issue policies in Woodend due to maximum exposure to seismic risk.
 For the same reason last year, AA Insurance ceased offering new policies in Lincoln and Rolleston, also due to its maximum exposure to seismic risk.
-In addition, in Westport insurance was halted for new home, business and landlords due to the high flood risk to Westport.
+In addition, in Westport insurance was halted for new homes, businesses and landlords due to the high flood risk to Westport.
 The halt was extended to new insurance policies in Blenheim, Renwick and Seddon.
 Even though this might be temporary, there are repercussions.

 So how is this going to affect the purchaser of a property in these areas?
 Is insurance really that important?